shadow-robot/sr_tools/sr_hand_health_report/README.md

 echo "your_aws_customer_key" | sudo tee /usr/local/bin/customer_key.key
 ```

-If you have doubts about this process contact the software team.
+If you have doubts about this process, contact the software team at software@shadowrobot.com.

 #### Run the hand